 American Express benefits

-This credit card also comes with a variety of useful benefits from American Express:
+In addition to its rewards, the credit card also comes with a variety of useful benefits from American Express: